dwilliam62/nix-iso/README.md

     boot.loader.systemd-boot.mirroredBoots.
 The installers detect its presence
     and enable it when available.
   - On older nixpkgs snapshots that don’t provide this option, installs still succeed; only the auto-sync of /boot -> /boot2 is skipped.
-The ZFS/Btrfs storage mirrors are unaffected.
+The BTRFS storage mirrors are unaffected.
   - To ensure current features on the live ISO, update this repo’s flake.lock (nix flake update) and rebuild the ISO.